ChanthMiao/ghc-wiki-mirror/api-annotations.md

 * Secondly, it serves as a reference point for the parts *inside* `x = 1`.
 So the distance to the `=` will be based on it.

-The **DeltaPos** is what is actually used for the final exact printing step.
-It captures the spacing from the current print position on the page, to the position required for the thing about to be printed.
+When performing exact-printing, the spacing between all elements is first converted to a series of **DeltaPos**, and printing occurs based on these delta positions.

+The **DeltaPos** captures the spacing from the current print position on the page to the position required for the thing about to be printed.
 This is either on the same line in which case is is simply the number of spaces to emit, or it is some number of lines down, with a given column offset.
-The exact printing algorithm keeps track of the column offset pertaining to the anchor position, so the `deltaColumn` is the additional spaces to add in this case.
+The exact printing algorithm keeps track of the column offset pertaining to the *current* anchor position, so the `deltaColumn` is the additional spaces to add in this case.
 The details are presented below in **TBD**.

 The **anchor_op** is used to facilitate moving an entire AST subtree into a new location.
 If it is not moved, the normal case, it will be `UnchangedAnchor`.

-If it has been moved, the actual span captured in the `anchor` field will no longer be relevant for spacing relative to its context, and the spacing is provided directly by the `DeltaPos` in the `MovedAnchor` variant.
+If it has been moved, the actual span captured in the `anchor` field will no longer be relevant for spacing relative to its parent context, and the spacing is provided directly by the `DeltaPos` in the `MovedAnchor` variant.
 But its original `anchor` location remains unchanged, as it is used as a reference for the elements inside the local definition when printing them.

 This allows us to painlessly build up new ASTs based on fragments from anywhere, and we only need to worry about spacing where we actually